jank-lang/jank/book/src/title-page.md

 > jank is alpha quality software.
 It will crash.
 It will leak.
 There are huge
 > areas of functionality which haven't been implemented.
 Your help getting us
 > past this stage is greatly appreciated.

+## What is jank?
+jank is a general purpose programming language.
+It's a dialect of Clojure, which is itself a dialect of Lisp. jank is functional-first, but it supports adhoc mutations and effects.
+All data structures are persistent and immutable by default and jank, following Clojure's design, provides mechanisms for safe mutations for easy concurrency.

+Beyond Clojure, jank is brethren to C++ and it can reach into C++ arbitrarily to both access and define new C++ types, functions, and templates, at runtime.
+This is done by JIT (just in time) compiling C++, using Clang and LLVM.

+For a note on jank's status, please read the [foreward](foreward.md).